What the RTB Actually Does (and What it Doesn’t Do)

 I understand most people aren’t living their lives like everything is “a case” and may not be turning their minds to collecting evidence.
 This is another reason getting advice early can be critical to establishing a claim that will succeed at the RTB.
 If you are considering bringing a claim, you may also find it helpful to understand what I look for before agreeing to take a residential tenancy case.

-If you are preparing for an RTB hearing or assessing next steps, consultations provide structured, strategic guidance tailored to your circumstances.
+If you are preparing for an RTB hearing or assessing next steps, consultations provide structured, strategic guidance tailored to your circumstances, helping you navigate the Residential Tenancy Branch dispute process with realistic expectations and a strong evidentiary foundation.